 Work with a certified coach to identify professional or personal goals around any of the eight dimensions of wellbeing.
 Develop action plans to achieve your goals and measure your progress. thrive.wfu.edu/services/wellbeing-coaching

-The Office of Wellbeing coordinates Wake Forest’s alcohol and other drug (AOD) misuse prevention program.
-The office offers a number of services: alcohol and other drug-related workshops, training and programming; private alcohol and other drug individual assessments and brief consultation to students, parents, faculty and sta. with regard to alcohol and other drug concerns; referrals to community support services; and support for individuals in recovery from addiction. aod.thrive.wfu.edu
+The Office of Wellbeing coordinates Wake Forest’s alcohol and other drugs (AOD) misuse prevention program.
+The office offers a number of services: AOD-related workshops, training and programming; private AOD individual assessments and brief consultation to students, parents, faculty and staff with regard to AOD concerns; referrals to community support services; and support for individuals in recovery from addiction.

-Upon entering Wake Forest in the fall, all first-year students will participate in an interactive, discussion-based training to learn how to be an active bystander in situations regarding alcohol, mental health and sexual assault.
-These sessions are intended to: 1) raise awareness of helping behaviors, 2) increase motivation to help, 3) develop skills and confidence when responding to problems or concerns, and 4) ensure the safety and wellbeing of self and others.
+Upon entering Wake Forest in the fall, all first-year students will participate in interactive, discussion-based training to learn how to be an active bystander in situations regarding alcohol, mental health and sexual assault.
+These sessions are intended to raise awareness of helping behaviors, increase motivation to help, develop skills and confidence when responding to problems or concerns, and ensure the safety and wellbeing of self and others.

 Wake Forest University is committed to providing a safe, secure and healthy environment for all members of the University community.
 As part of our comprehensive program for first-year students, Wake Forest University requires you to complete two online programs: